 Diagnosis and Treatment

-- CT Scan (computed tomography)—Advanced imaging is provided through rapid three-dimensional reconstructions of body organs and major blood vessels to help detect abnormalities.
+- CT Scan, or computed tomography, is advanced imaging provided through rapid three-dimensional reconstructions of body organs and major blood vessels to help detect abnormalities.
 CT scans use X-rays to take pictures of your blood vessels, tissues, bones or organs.

-- MRI (magnetic resonance imaging)—Magnetic field and applied radio waves create high-resolution images of body structures, tissues and fluids to aid in the diagnosis and treatment of a variety of medical conditions
+- MRI or Magnetic Resonance Imaging, uses a magnetic field and applied radio waves to create high-resolution images of body structures, tissues and fluids to aid in the diagnosis and treatment of a variety of medical conditions.

-- Nuclear Medicine—A mild, radioactive tracer is used to diagnose and treat abnormalities of organs and soft tissues
+- Nuclear Medicine is the use of a low-dose, radioactive tracer to diagnose and treat abnormalities of organs and soft tissues.

-- PET/CT (positron emission tomography and computed tomography)—The highly sensitive PET scan picks up the metabolic signal of actively growing cancer cells in the body, while the CT scan provides a detailed picture of the internal anatomy that reveals the size and shape of abnormal cancerous growths.
+- PET/CT Scan or Positron Emission Tomography and Computerized Tomography, uses the highly sensitive PET scan to pick up the metabolic signal of actively growing cancer cells in the body, while the CT scan provides a detailed picture of the internal anatomy that reveals the size and shape of abnormal cancerous growths.